kibzsam/dog_breed/README.md

     - flutter pub run build_runner watch --delete-conflicting-outputs

 - If all runs well and there are no errors, then we are ready to build the app
 - Open emulator of your choice ie Android or IOS emulator.
-You can also use your mobile phone to build but only on android devices
+You can also use your mobile phone to build the app.
 - Run flutter run command inside the root of project directory
 - The app should build successfully.